grafana/tempo-operator/docs/operator/feature-gates.md

 <td>

 <p>CreateServiceMonitors defines whether the operator should install ServiceMonitors
-to scrape metrics of the operator itself.</p>
+to scrape metrics of the operator.</p>

 </td>
 </tr>